nginxinc/nginx-ingress-workshops/AdvancedNIC/labs/lab9/readme.md

 If you want to use a LoadBalancer Service, follow these steps:

-Alternative to the NodePort nginx-ingress Service, you could use a LoadBalancer nginx-ingress Service.
+Alternative to the NodePort nginx-ingress Service, you could use an nginx-ingress Loadbalancer Service.
 This example uses a static IP address from a lab environment, which you can modify to meet your needs.
 If you are using a Cloud Provider, the External-IP is provided for you.

 1. Inspect the `loadbalancer-redis.yaml` Manifest.
 This new LoadBalancer Service definition ADDS the two new Redis ports to the nginx-ingress Service, and Kubernetes opens two new NodePorts.